Here’s a secret you wouldn’t know from watching celebrity pitmasters cooking on TV.

-It is a good idea to check the accuracy of your thermometer when you first unbox it to make sure it has been correctly celebrated.
+It is a good idea to check the accuracy of your instant read thermometer when you first unbox it to make sure it has been correctly celebrated.

-You should also check the accuracy of your thermometer every year, or after it has copped some abuse, such as if you drop it or get it wet (more than a splash).
+You should also check the accuracy of your thermometer every year, or after it has received some abuse, such as if you drop it or get it wet (more than a splash).

 There are a couple of ways you can check your instant read thermometer to make sure everything is working properly.